How to Sell T-Shirts on Amazon – Full Guide (2023)

 Merch by Amazon lets sellers focus on creating t-shirt designs while Amazon handles the logistics.

-Creating a merch business seller account is free and takes about 1-2 weeks.
-Fill in personal, contact, sales tax, and bank information, and wait for Amazon to approve your account.
+Creating a business seller account is free and takes about one to two weeks.
+Fill in personal, contact, sales tax, and bank information, and await approval.

-While you wait for approval, create designs and a logo using any graphic editor according to Amazon’s requirements.
-Take your time and get familiarized with the MBA content policies.
+In the meantime, create designs and a logo using any graphic editor according to Amazon’s requirements.
+Take your time and become familiar with the MBA content policies.

-It is also possible to use Fulfillment by Amazon (FBA), which requires sending the merch to an Amazon warehouse.
+You can also use Fulfillment by Amazon (FBA), which requires sending the merchandise to an Amazon warehouse.
 After that, Amazon handles order fulfillment.

 Printify

-Amazon is not an officially supported Printify channel, but there are ways to list Printify products – including T-shirts – in an Amazon store.
-Let’s check some of them:
+Amazon doesn’t officially integrate with Printify, but there are ways to list Printify products on an Amazon store.
+Let’s check out the options:

 1. Wix Stores

-Connecting Amazon as a sales channel in a Wix store is one of the easiest and most affordable ways to sell products made with Printify.
-It doesn’t require any subscription other than Wix’s, and the website builder is one of the most user-friendly options on the market.
+Connecting Amazon as a sales channel in a Wix store is one of the easiest ways to sell products made with Printify.
+It doesn’t require additional subscriptions besides Wix’s plans, and the website builder is one of the easiest to use.

-Unfortunately, that option is available only for Wix merchants in the US, the UK, Australia, and India.
+However, this option is only available for Wix merchants in the US, the United Kingdom, Australia, and India.

-First, create an Amazon sellers account in one of these marketplaces:
+To get started, create an Amazon seller account in one of these marketplaces:

 • Amazon.com